ofsaleem/medasync-challenge/README.md

 cat example_patients.txt | ./medasync-challenge --upgrade
 ```

-The program does not support multiple file inputs.
+The program does not support reading multiple files with the `-f` flag, but you can pipe multiple in at once.

 ### Testing
 To run the unit tests I wrote (in `main_test.go`) run `go test` .